WaveCel, the Most Important Helmet Technology

 WaveCel is a collapsible cellular material that lines the inside of Bontrager helmets.

 It is the result of a four-year partnership between Trek’s Research & Design teams, orthopedic surgeon Dr. Steve Madey, and biomechanical engineer Dr. Michael Bottlang.
 Drs Madey and Bottlang have collaborated for the past 25 years and pioneered advances in fracture care, thoracic and pelvic trauma, and head injury prevention.
-They are funded by grants from the National Institute of Health to help prevent traumatic brain injuries amongst cyclists.
+This is the only helmet technology ever funded by grants from the National Institute of Health to help prevent traumatic brain injuries amongst cyclists.

 HOW IT WORKS